AC Remote Isn’t working

 Get it Repaired

 Fixing a non-working remote is more difficult than most people think.
 There are several components in an air conditioner that can stop functioning properly and render a remote useless.
 If you’re experiencing any of these issues, don’t waste time trying to fix it yourself—take it in to an AC repair shop for professional repairs.
 They’ll quickly diagnose your problem and give you options for repairing it.
 We offer a range of replacement remote controls for air conditioners in our store.
+Air conditioner remote controls are used to control the temperature, fan mode, fan speed, and other settings of an AC unit.

 If the remote still does not work correctly then it could cause some problems with the sensor.
 An inoperable LED sensor on the remote sends a signal from an interface to the sensor.
 If you lose your remote controller and push it over it could be damaged.
 Our Air Control Services have helped countless customers solve problems with remote control.
 Faulty (but not damaged) remotes are covered as part of your air conditioner warranty.